patronasxdxd/dev/README.md

 - The Liquity admin address may transfer tokens **only to verified lockup contracts with an unlock date at least one year after system deployment**

-Also, separate LQTY allocations are made at deployent to an EOA that will hold an amount of LQTY for bug bounties/hackathons and to a Uniswap LP reward contract.
-Aside from these allocations, the only LQTY made freely available in this first year is the LQTY that is publically issued to Stability Providers via the `CommunityIssuance` contract.

 ### Lockup Implementation and admin transfer restriction

 A `LockupContractFactory` is used to deploy `LockupContracts` in the first year.
 During the first year, the `LQTYToken` checks that any transfer from the Liquity admin address is to a valid `LockupContract` that is registered in and was deployed through the `LockupContractFactory`.